crossplane/conformance/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for helping to improve depthcharge!
+Thank you for helping to improve conformance!

-Please read through https://git.io/fj2m9 if this is your first time opening a depthcharge pull request.
+Please read through https://git.io/fj2m9 if this is your first time opening a conformance pull request.
 Find us in https://slack.crossplane.io/messages/dev if you need any help contributing.
 -->